fuxelius/nano_every_bare_metal/README.md

-# Develop Like a Pro for the 'Arduino Nano Every'-Board with a Mac
+# C Programming for 'Arduino Nano Every' Board (ATmega4809) with a Mac and VS Code

 **``By Hans-Henrik Fuxelius, 2023-04-28``

 <img src="doc/pic/TheNano.png"  width="600">

+## Objectives
+This guide will take you through the setup of the AVR C-compiler for a Mac Silicon (or Intel) computer for developing with the ATmega4809 microcontroller.
+Development is done in _BASH_ and _Visual Studio Code_.
+The result is a complete environment for serious embedded programming.

 ## Introduction